gmdfalk/blockify/README.md

 Thanks to [kerbertx](https://github.com/kebertx/blockify), a dbus interface for the native Spotify client is now included, too.
 The docstring inside spotifydbus.py explains how it's used.
-If you're using the wine version of Spotify you might want to use [spotify_cmd](https://code.google.com/p/spotifycmd/) for similar functionality.
+If you're using the wine version of Spotify you might want to take a look at [spotify_cmd](https://code.google.com/p/spotifycmd/) for similar functionality.